vaishvik00/Tech-Brunch/README.md

 # Tech-Brunch
-Its a technical blog website made by using and PHP
+Its a technical blog website made by PHP